oasis-open/cti-documentation/stix/compare.md

 ### One Standard ###

-In 2016, the OASIS Cyber Threat Intelligence (CTI) Technical Committee (TC) decided to merge the two specifications into one.
-Cyber Observable eXpression (CybOX™) objects are now called STIX Cyber Observables.
+In 2016, the OASIS Cyber Threat Intelligence (CTI) Technical Committee (TC) decided to merge the STIX and Cyber Observable eXpression (CybOX™) specifications into one.
+CybOX objects are now called STIX Cyber Observables.

 Now when you discuss “STIX”, you are talking about the one standard needed for sharing cyber threat intelligence!

-## STIX™ 1 vs STIX™ 2 FAQ
+## STIX™ 1 vs STIX™ 2 Frequently Asked Questions

 ### What are the key differences between STIX™ 1 and STIX™ 2? ###